Rhythm Unplugged: Locations

 The 2019 edition of Rhythm Unplugged was a toast to the 15th year Anniversary of outstanding and exceptional concert by Flytime.
-It was a five day concert that kicked off on the 20th of December and featured potential musical artist and DJ.
-Some of the artist in attendant were; Olamide, MI, Ycee, Patoranking, Mayorkun, Teni, Zlatan, Joeboy, Fireboy, B Red, Tolani, Jeff Akoh, Oluwadamilola, DJ Neptune, DJ Consequence, DJ Obi, DJ Cuppy and many others as Burna Boy starts the show on the 20th.
-The venue remains Eko-Convention center, Victoria Island.
+It was the opening day of a five-day concert held by Flytime Promotions and featured performances by various musical artists and DJs.
+Some of the artists in attendance included Olamide, MI, Ycee, Patoranking, Mayorkun, Teni, Zlatan, Joeboy, Fireboy, B Red, Tolani, Jeff Akoh, Oluwadamilola, DJ Neptune, DJ Consequence, DJ Obi, DJ Cuppy and many others as Burna Boy starts the show on the 20.
+The venue remained Eko-Convention center, Victoria Island.
 Lagos.

+The 2020 edition did not take place due to COVID-19 restrictions.

-The 2022 edition of Rhythm Unplugged took place on December 21st at Eko Convention Center, and it was a collaboration between Flytime Promotions and Pepsi.
+The 2022 edition of Rhythm Unplugged took place on December 21 at Eko Convention Center, and it was a collaboration between Flytime Promotions and Pepsi.
 An event featuring a slew of artists.
-Craig David, a 41-year-old British singer-songwriter, joined Wande Coal, Reekado Banks, Fave, Pheelz, BNXN fka Buju, Zinoleesky, and others on stage.
+Craig David, a 41-year-old British singer-songwriter, joined Wande Coal, Reekado Banks, Fave, Pheelz, BNXN, Zinoleesky, and others on stage.

+The 2023 edition of Rhythm Unplugged took place on December 21, 2023, at the Eko Convention Centre in Lagos, Nigeria.
+The event was headlined by American rapper Roddy Ricch and featured performances from Nigerian artists such as Fireboy DML, Iyanya, Ajebo Hustlers, BNXN, Fave, Mayorkun, Spyro, Wurld, Bloody Civilian, Blaqbonez, Raybekah, Seyi Vibez, Shallipopi, Smada, and Victony.
+Afrobeats singer Tiwa Savage also made an appearance during the event.

+The 2024 edition of Rhythm Unplugged, marking its 20th anniversary, took place on December 22 at the Eko Convention Center.
+The concert was headlined by American rapper Gunna, performing live in Africa for the first time.
+South African singer Tyla joined Gunna on stage for a performance of their song Jump.
+Other performers included Nigerian artists Ayo Maff, Burna Boy, BNXN, Choc Boiz, D'Banj, Fireboy DML, Shallipopi, Qing Madi, and Zerry DL.